Chris Volstad: Chicago White Sox

+On October 30, 2015, Volstad signed a minor league contract with the Atlanta Braves.
+He was released prior to the start of the season on March 12, 2016.

+On March 24, 2016, Volstad signed a minor league contract with the Chicago White Sox.
+In 29 games (27 starts) for the Triple–A Charlotte Knights, he compiled an 8–11 record and 4.79 ERA with 84 strikeouts across 176 2/3 innings pitched.
+Volstad elected free agency following the season on November 7.

-On March 24, 2016, Volstad signed a minor league deal with the Chicago White Sox.
-In December 2016, he signed another minor league contract with the White Sox.
-He was first called up by the White Sox in September 2017, and made 6 appearances for the club, including 2 starts.
-On January 22, 2018, Volstad re-signed a minor league deal with the Chicago White Sox.
-His contract was selected by the White Sox on April 12, 2018.
+On December 24, 2016, Volstad re–signed with the White Sox on a new minor league contract.
+He was first called up by the White Sox on September 8, 2017, and made 6 appearances for the club, including 2 starts.
+On October 4, Volstad was removed from the 40-man roster and sent outright to Triple-A Charlotte.

-Volstad spent the majority of the 2018 season in the White Sox bullpen, compiling the most innings he's pitched in the majors since 2012.
+On January 22, 2018, Volstad re-signed with Chicago on another minor league deal.
+His contract was selected by the White Sox on April 12.
+Volstad spent the majority of the season in the White Sox's bullpen, compiling the most innings he'd pitched in the majors since 2012.
 In 47 1/3 innings, he was 1-5 with a 6.27 ERA.
-Volstad was designated for assignment on July 27, 2018.
-He was released on July 31, 2018.
+Volstad was designated for assignment on July 27.
+He was released by the team on July 31.

-Cincinnati Reds

-On February 16, 2020, Volstad signed a minor league deal with the Cincinnati Reds.
-He was released prior to the 2020 season.
+On February 16, 2020, Volstad signed a minor league contract with the Cincinnati Reds.
+He was released prior to the start of the season.